ShababKhan99/Door3-Technical/README.md

 # Door3Technical

 This technical creates a book store CRUD application, which I saw more as an encyclopedia for auhtors and their books.
 The application allows from all CRUD possibilities, and has multiple pages, such as Author page with a list of authors, and a Book page with a list of all books.
 These pages navigate then to the singular author and book pages.
 The application also has a simple navbar from the react component library MaterialUi.
+The database is a PostgreSQL database as well, with a Node.JS backend, and React.JS frontend.

 ## How to run the app